Ground to Gumbo

 is Illinois killing the Gulf?

-To most Illinoisans, the phrase "dead zone" suggests the Illinois Statehouse on a weekend, or Main Street after the Wal-Mart opens.
-But the dead zone that may end up mattering the most to Illinoisans is some 900 miles away, in the Gulf of Mexico off Texas and Louisiana.
+To most Illinoisans, the phrase "dead zone" suggests the Illinois statehouse on a weekend or Main Street after the Wal-Mart opened.
+But the dead zone that might end up mattering the most to Illinoisans is some 900 miles away, in the Gulf of Mexico off Texas and Louisiana.
 That part of the Gulf supports commercial and recreational fisheries that add some $3 billion a year to the economy.
 And Illinois, some say, is killing them.

 So far, so natural.
 But the difference between feeding and polluting a body of water is the same as the difference between feeding and polluting a human body at the dinner table.
 Which results depends on whether one feeds more nutrients into the system than the system needs.
 Excess nutrients, in the case of the Gulf's shallow waters, don't mean excess pounds, they mean excess populations of phyoplankton at certain times of the year.
 When they and the other myriad sea creatures that feed on them die, their remains sink and provide a buffet for bottom-dwelling bacteria, which, unlike phytoplankton, consume oxygen.
 Beginning in late spring, the bacteria multiply so prodigiously that they suck the oxygen out of the bottom waters.
 The condition has a name—hypoxia—which is defined as the presence in water of less than 2 parts per million of oxygen, as compared to normal levels of 4 to 6 parts per million.

-Fish, shellfish and other sea creatures can't survive in hypoxic waters.
+Fish, shellfish, and other sea creatures can't survive in hypoxic waters.
 Organisms that can move, do, in search of water with higher oxygen levels; those that can't move, die —hence the headline-friendly term dead zone.
 Like most headline phrases, this one is more dramatic than accurate.
-The zone only lasts a few weeks each summer—bottom waters are mixed with oxygen-rich surface waters when the latter cool and sink come autumn—and, for the moment, the bigger threat to Gulf fisheries is rising fuel prices.
+The zone only lasts a few weeks each summer, after which bottom waters are mixed with oxygen-rich surface waters when the latter cool and sink come autumn; for the moment, the bigger threat to Gulf fisheries is rising prices for fuel to run the boats.
 Nonetheless, a spreading hypoxic zone is generally considered a threat to the sustainability of local fisheries.
-Brown shrimp, a chief prize, are forced to move into less clement water, where their growth rates slow by 5 percent to 20 percent.
+Brown shrimp, a chief prize, are forced to move into less clement water, where their growth rates slow from 5 percent to 20 percent.

 The hypoxic zone is not new to the Gulf.
 It was first noted in 1978, but scientists have since determined that large areas of hypoxic bottom water are a recurrent feature in the summers.
 Neither are hypoxic zones unique to the Gulf.
 The phenomenon exists in several parts of the world; in North America, for instance, dead water can be found in the Chesapeake Bay and the Sea of Cortez.